 As en bloc allocation already occurs, this proposal increases efficiency in the allocation process.
-If the kidneys are split, the OPO will need to run a new match to allocate the second kidney based on KDPI.
 Otherwise, minimal staff training on new policy allows implementation to be effective immediately to one month.
 Since volume of en bloc cases is low, there is minimal impact on operations.